$0 South Dakota Foster Care Quick-Start Checklist

 How does the PRIDE training in Rapid City address ICWA?

 The South Dakota PRIDE curriculum includes a session on cultural and tribal competence as one of its six core themes.
 In the Rapid City regional context, trainers bring local knowledge of the reservation communities adjacent to the area.
 The session covers the placement preference hierarchy, cultural identity, and the expectations placed on foster families who may care for Indian children.
-It is the most substantive free resource on ICWA available to prospective foster parents in this region — but it is one session in 30 hours, and it covers a framework that requires more depth to navigate well in practice.
+It is the most substantive free resource on ICWA available to prospective foster parents in this region — but it is one part of 30 hours, and it covers a framework that requires more depth to navigate well in practice.

 Is there a separate tribal foster care license I should apply for?